 - Increase comfort in disclosing for individuals with non-visible disabilities.

 Enact flexible workplace policies and options

-Offering all employees the ability to work from home or other remote locations or to modify schedules as needed to adjust to personal, family or medical situations, sends a message that you will accommodate disability related needs in the same manner that you will accommodate other personal needs.
+Offering all employees the ability to work remotely or from home, or to modify schedules as needed to adjust to personal, family or medical situations, sends a message that you will accommodate disability related needs in the same manner that you will accommodate other personal needs.

 Design, implement and communicate fair systems for staff to raise or address issues or complaints, including performance management issues